Wooldrum/ChatterMod/README.md

 **Features:**

 - Platform Indicators: Each message is prefixed with a toggleable tag ([YT] or [TW]) so you always know where it came from.
+(Toggleable!)

 - Customizable Colors: Make each platform's name tag distinct with toggleable colors (defaults to YouTube Red and Twitch Purple).
+(Toggleable!)

 - In-Game Configuration: No need to restart!
 Use simple in-game commands to set up your accounts, toggle features, and reload the mod on the fly.